Invinciblecodes/cloudtuner-documentation/classic/docs/intro.md

+---
+title: Welcome to CloudTuner
+slug: /
+---

+# Welcome to CloudTuner

 ## About CloudTuner

 CloudTuner is a platform that optimizes cloud costs and performance for any workload, providing effective cloud cost management for all types of organizations.

-## Hystax CloudTuner primary capabilities
+## CloudTuner primary capabilities

 - **Pool Transparency**
 	Pool breakdown and transparency across all business units, users, projects and individual cloud services.
 The customer sets soft and hard limits.